jzarazaga/ArcGIS-Pro-101/ReadMe.md

 ### Creating a surface from Point Data to Highlight “Hotspots”

-Hotspot mapping is a popular technique for quickly identifying "Hotspots" or other spatial structures in your data.
-At it simplest, you are having the software "interpolate" the values of the entire study area, based upon the discrete samples that our **Deaths\_Allocated\_UTM** represent.
+Hotspot mapping is a popular technique for quickly identifying spatial structures in your data.
+You have the software "interpolate" or guess the values of the entire study area, based upon the discrete samples of each pump that our **Deaths_Allocated** points represent.

 #### Kernel Density